- Find a Trail

 The Amargosa River Trail follows the course of the river canyon of the same name, between China Ranch and the small community of Tecopah.
-Part of the route follows the abandoned corridor of the historic Tonopah and Tidewater ("T&T") Railroad, built around the turn of the 20th century.
+Part of the route follows the former corridor of the historical Tonopah and Tidewater ("T&T") Railroad, built around the turn of the 20th century.
 The trail is within the Amargosa River Natural Area, administered by the Bureau of Land Management.

 The trail has a mostly level grade and follows part of the Old Spanish Trail, and you're likely to see a variety of wildlife, including many bird species.
 The trail also passes by a nice waterfall and includes interesting geological features.